VPAC/superlinux/supercomputingwithlinux.md

 **IPRSCAN**: IntroProScan (iprscan) is a tool that combines different protein signature recognition methods into one resource.
 InterProScan is more than a simple wrapping of sequence analysis applications since it requires performing a considerable data look-ups from some databases and program outputs.

 **ISP**: In-situ Partial Order (ISP) is a dynamic verifier for MPI Programs.
-ISP will help you debug your programs, and graphically show you all the possible send/receive matches, barrier synchronizations, etc.
+ISP will help debug programs, and graphically show all the possible send/receive matches, barrier synchronizations, etc.

 **ITKSNAP**: ITK-SNAP is used to segment structures in 3D medical images, providing semi-automatic segmentation using active contour methods, as well as manual delineation and image navigation.